 An addiction is a disease that requires professional help from a drug treatment center, counseling and lots of work to get and stay abstinent.
 Complicated family relationships and issues are sometimes a factor in the destructive behavior.

 Making your loved one feel hurt, scared or undermined can only aggravate the situation and cause a vicious cycle of more self-medication – especially if the person is not willing to admit they have a problem yet.
 Drug and alcoholism addiction treatment requires love, support and empathy and willingness on the part of the addict/alcoholic.

 Your loved one likely doesn’t even know where to begin or what options are out there for them to get help.
 In fact, it’s likely they may not even want to hear about them.

 If they’re not ready for a change, any option you present is likely to be shot down.
 If they are ready, it may seem simply too exhausting for them to have to research their options.

 This is where you can be of service by seeing what’s out there for treatment first, so you can make educated suggestions when the time is right.
 There are many methods of treatment, and it’s important to keep this in mind before choosing a rehab treatment facility to explore.

 Recovery Works is a 12-Step based therapeutic community.
 We also integrate effective forms of clinical therapies into a mind, body and spirit approach to help a person become healthy from the inside out.
 Understanding treatment approaches is the key to your loved one’s success in that program.

-It is recommended that you speak with a professional if you believe you need an intervention for your loved one.
-We can help you with information on intervention services.
-Phone Recovery Works at +1 (778)430-1212.
+It is recommended that you speak with a professional if you believe you need an Addiction Interventionist for your loved one.
+Our Victoria rehab center can help you with information on intervention services.
+Phone the Recovery Works helpline at +1 (778)430-1212.

 Trust is a key factor in this step.
 In Step 7, we talked about love and support replacing intimidation and guilt.
 Once you have established that approach, encouragement comes next.